Hail damage discovered by Custom Exteriors during an inspection of a hail damaged roof in Northern Colorado

 Everything You Need to Know About an EPDM Roofing System

-EPDM roof being inspected by Custom Exteriors
+EPDM Roof inspection by Custom Exteriors in Northern Colorado

 Everything you need to know about your EPDM Roof

 EPDM roofing is known for its remarkable ability to withstand extreme weather conditions, making it a great choice in Colorado, which is prone to severe weather.
-Its long lifespan and minimal maintenance requirements also make it attractive to building owners and property managers looking to maximize their investment.
+Its long lifespan and minimal maintenance requirements make it attractive to building owners and property managers looking to maximize their investment.

 In the following sections, we’ll explore everything from the basics of EPDM roofing and its advantages to installation processes, maintenance tips, and cost considerations.
 So, whether you are looking to replace an old roof or are constructing a new building, our goal is to equip you with the knowledge to choose a roofing system that meets your needs and your budget.
 With EPDM roofing, many have found a reliable solution that stands the test of time while also being gentle on the budget.